Geometry-Preserving Encoder/Decoder in Latent Generative Models: Abstract

 \section{Abstract}

-Generative modeling aims to generate new data samples that resemble a given dataset, with diffusion models recently becoming the most popular generative model.
-One of the main challenges of diffusion models is solving the problem in the input space, which tends to be very high-dimensional.
-Recently, solving diffusion models in the latent space through an encoder that maps from the data space to a lower-dimensional latent space has been considered to make the training process more efficient and has shown state-of-the-art results.
+Generative modeling aims to generate new data samples that resemble a given dataset.
+When using diffusion models for this task, one of the main challenges is solving the problem in the input space, which tends to be very high-dimensional.
+To address this, recent approaches solve diffusion models in the latent space through an encoder that maps from the data space to a lower-dimensional latent space, improving training efficiency and achieving state-of-the-art results.
 The variational autoencoder (VAE) is the most commonly used encoder/decoder framework in this domain, known for its ability to learn latent representations and generate data samples.
 In this paper, we introduce a novel encoder/decoder framework with theoretical properties distinct from those of the VAE, specifically designed to preserve the geometric structure of the data distribution.
 We demonstrate the significant advantages of this geometry-preserving encoder in the training process of both the encoder and decoder.
 Additionally, we provide theoretical results proving convergence of the training process, including convergence guarantees for encoder training, and results showing faster convergence of decoder training when using the geometry-preserving encoder.